saferwall/cli/README.md

 # saferwall-cli

-A CLI tool to use Saferwall to download samples, scan or re-scan new samples.
+A CLI tool to interact with Saferwall.com to download samples, scan or re-scan new samples.

 ## Install